 Today’s workshop was mostly a high level overview of using the

-packages to produce
+ggplot2 and kableExtra packages to produce

 clean looking graphs and tables.
 These tables can then be rendered